 In general, larger carabiners are more useful than small carabiners.
 Advantages of each as follows.

 Small carabiners are a little lighter and less expensive.
-There you go - those are the advantages.

 The preferred carabiner shape for canyoneering is the HMS carabiner shape due to its versatility.
 There are very few things an HMS carabiner cannot do that other carabiners can do better.

 The one big exception to this is the carabiner used for a Tibloc.
 It should use an Oval carabiner.
 Petzl says the following in regards to the Tibloc: